-Opponents fear sand rush threatens rural qualify of life
+Opponents fear sand rush threatens rural quality of life

 By Kate Prengaman